 Toledo, Ohio | Columbus, Ohio | Cleveland, Ohio

 In Ohio since 1977

-For over 35 years, Leizerman & Associates has helped hundreds of victims of Ohio truck accidents.
-Our truck accident attorneys have successfully represented Ohio residents who suffered wrongful death or serious injuries that have prevented them from returning to work and may have caused permanent disability.
+For over 40 years, Leizerman & Young and its predecessor law firms have helped hundreds of victims of Ohio truck accidents.
+Our truck accident attorneys have successfully represented Ohio residents who suffered wrongful death or serious injuries that have prevented them from returning to work and have caused permanent disability.

 Ohio Super Lawyers

-Michael Leizerman has been named an Ohio Super Lawyer multiple times.
+Michael Leizerman, Joshua Leizerman and Andy Young have all been named as Ohio Super Lawyers multiple times.
 Super Lawyers is a listing of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
 Super Lawyers magazine names attorneys in each state who received the highest point totals, as chosen by their peers and through the independent research of Law & Politics.

 The Federal Motor Carrier Safety Regulations (Title 49, Parts 350-399) govern all vehicles engaged in interstate traffic.